op-amp/python-cheatsheets/py-RegEx.md

 6. `re.finditer(pattern, string, flags=0)` returns an iterator yielding match objects over all non-overlapping matches in the order found.
 7. `re.sub(pattern, repl, string, count=0, flags=0)` returns the string obtained by replacing the non-overlapping occurrences of the pattern in the string by the replacement string or function.
 A non-negative integer can be used to specify the maximum number of pattern occurrences to be replaced.
 8. `re.split(pattern, string, maxsplit=0, flags=0)` splits the string by the occurrences of the pattern and returns the resultant list.
 A non-negative integer can be used to specify the number of splits, and the remainder of the string is returned as the final element of the list.

-Usually for the pattern, a raw string notation (an `r` prefixes the string) is used to exempt python from escaping backslashes.

 ### Flag Constants